 SA/SE A Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
-0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development No obvious effect.
-0 0 0 03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora No obvious effect.
-0 0 0
+0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development 0 0 0 03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora 0 0 0

-0.4 T = 0 0 0 1

 04 To minimise minerals No obvious effect.
 0 0 0

 and waste

 management's

 contribution to climate

 change through

 reduced greenhouse

 gas emissions by less

 reliance on primary

 minerals, and increased

 reuse, recovery,

 recovery and recycling

 05 To maximise the No obvious effect.
 0 0 0

-sustainable
+sustainable 110 OBVIOUS CITECCI.
+0

 transportation of

 minerals and waste,

 through the use of non-

 road alternatives and

 the reduction of the

 distance travelled by

 untreated waste

 06 To conserve the quality No obvious effect.
 0 0 0

-of the countryside and
+of the countryside and Ū

-07 landscape
+landscape

 07 To protect the No obvious effect.
 0 0 0

 significance of heritage

 assets of

 archaeological, cultural

-0.0 and historic value Na abaiana affa at 0 0 0
+and historic value

 08 To enhance No obvious effect.
 0 0 0

 biodiversity, natural

 resources, landscape or

 the significance of

-00 heritage assets
+heritage assets

-09 To protect people and ++ ++ ++
+09 To protect people and Policy seeks to protect new ++ ++ ++

-local communities from
+local communities from development from being located in

-the effects of minerals
+the effects of minerals proximity to existing minerals

-development and waste
+development and waste development where the new

-10 management development may be incompatible.
+management development may be incompatible.

-10 To promote sustainable ++ ++ ++
+10 To promote sustainable Policy seeks to protect the ongoing ++ ++ ++

 economic growth and operations at mineral sites.

-Current employment The intent of the netter is to set of the lanc - d periods the fore relevant of the in hilithy a bia stirres there is a
+employment

-Cumula ative Effect/Conclusion The intent of the policy is to safeguard minera operat ions an iu against the two relevant susta anability objectives there is a
+Cumulat ive Effect/Conclusion The intent of the policy is to safeguard minera operat ions an d against the two relevant susta inability objectives there is a

-strongly positive effect predicted.
+• strongly positive effect predicted. • - · •